jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 ### Simplified model

-Library *falcon.m* uses the software package *Ipopt* for large-scale nonlinear optimization [].
+Library *falcon.m* uses the software package *Ipopt* for large-scale nonlinear optimization [[8]](#references).
 This software is designed to find local solutions of mathematical optimization problems for minimization of an objective function subject to constraints.
 It is written in C++ for efficiency.
 The dynamic model described in the previous two sections is complex, so the solution space tends to have numerous local solutions when using this complex model.
 This is a problem because *Ipopt* is a tool for local optimization, not global.
-In order to smooth the solution space and eliminate many local solutions, a simpler approximation is proposed.
+In order to smooth the solution space and eliminate many local solutions, a simpler approximation is proposed [[9]](#references).

 Lift and drag coefficients